 May 13, 2015 - Planning for the site began with a project kickoff meeting with the Bridle Trails community to introduce the site and take public comment. at the North Bellevue Community Center.

 Park Property Acquisition

 The Parks & Community Services Department acquired a parcel for park development at 4432 140th Avenue NE in 2014.
 Parks staff and the Bridle Trails Community Club's Park Committee worked together to locate and acquire a property within the Bridle Trails subarea that would best serve the community.
 The site is conveniently located along 140th Avenue NE just south of the Bellevue Golf Course and abuts a six-acre city utility site to the east.

 The Bridle Trails Community Club has additional information.
-If you would like a response to specific questions, contact Scott VanderHyden (contact information in the right column of this page).
+If you would like a response to specific questions, contact Scott VanderHyden (info in contact block).